antimof/UxPlay/README.txt

 -   The upcoming GStreamer-1.22 release will work well, but older releases of GStreamer will not work unless patched with backports of the improvements from GStreamer-1.22.
-Patches for GStreamer-1.18.4 and later are [available with instructions in the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).
+Raspberry Pi OS (Bullseye) now has the needed backports.
+For other distributions, patches for GStreamer are [available with instructions in the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).

 The basic uxplay options for R Pi are `uxplay -v4l2 [-vs <videosink>]`.
 The choice `<videosink>` = `glimagesink` is sometimes useful.
 On a system without X11 (like R Pi OS Lite) with framebuffer video, use `<videosink>` = `kmssink`.
-With the Wayland video compositor (as in recent Ubuntu for R Pi) use `<videosink>` = `waylandsink`.
+With the Wayland video compositor, use `<videosink>` = `waylandsink`.
 For convenience, these options are also available combined in options `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems.
 You may find the simple "uxplay", (which lets GStreamer try to find the best video solution by itself) provides the best results.

--   **If you are not using the latest patches from the wiki, you will also need to add the `-bt709` option**: previously the GStreamer v4l2 plugin could not recognise Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
+-   **For UxPlay-1.56 and later, if you are not using the latest GStreamer patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognise Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
+GStreamer-1.20.4 will have a fix for this, which is included in the latest patches, so beginning with UxPlay-1.56, the bt709 fix is no longer automatically applied. **After a recent update, Raspberry Pi OS (Bullseye) now supplies an already-patched GStreamer-1.18.4 that can run UxPlay, but needs the `-bt709` option with UxPlay-1.56 or later.**

 -   Tip: to start UxPlay on a remote host (such as a Raspberry Pi) using
     ssh: